Section 54 of Income Tax Act : Capital Gains Exemption on Sale of House

 When the taxpayer sells the new residential house after 3 years from the date of purchase or construction.

 Consequences: The exemption under Section 54 is not withdrawn.
-A taxpayer will be able to claim the index cost of acquisition while calculating capital gain on sale of house property.
-The taxpayer must pay income tax on capital gains at the rate of 20%.
+A taxpayer will be able to claim the index cost of acquisition while calculating the capital gain on the sale of house property.
+The taxpayer must pay income tax on capital gains at the rate of 20% with indexation.

 Find the best plan